MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-11-01-how-grug-catches-runtime-errors.md

 After the game function has been called, `sigprocmask(2)` is used to enable `SIGALRM` again.

-Technically the grug functions themselves aren't [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)), since grug entities have their own global variables.
-This isn't an issue however, since entities that had a runtime error have their globals reinitialized.
+Because grug entity instances have their own global variables, grug functions also aren't [reentrant](https://en.wikipedia.org/wiki/Reentrancy_(computing)).
+This is acceptable however, since corrupt entity instance globals *can't* cause the game to crash.

+There are ways to reset the globals of grug entities, though:

+1. The game can reinitialize the globals of any entity instances which had a runtime error
+2. The player can despawn the old instance of an entity, and spawn a new one

 ## Handling stack overflows